 CALL hg_create_query_queue (warehouse_name, query_queue_name, max_concurrency, max_queue_size);

 warehouse_name: Optional.
 The name of the compute group.
-If you do not specify this parameter, the query queue is created in the compute group of the current connection by default.
+If you do not specify this parameter, the query queue is created in the compute group to which you are currently connected.

 max_concurrency: Optional.
-The maximum concurrency.
-The default value is -1, which indicates that there is no concurrency limit.
+The maximum number of concurrent queries.
+The default value is -1, which indicates no limit.
 The value must be in the range of [-1, 2147483647).

 max_queue_size: Optional.
-The maximum queue size.
-This parameter specifies the maximum number of SQL statements that can be queued.
-The default value is -1, which indicates that the queue size is unlimited.
+The maximum number of queued SQL queries.
+The default value is -1, which indicates no limit.
 The value must be in the range of [-1, 2147483647).

 NoteWhen you create a query queue, you can configure only the max_concurrency and max_queue_size properties.
-For information about other properties, see Configure query queue properties.
+To configure other properties, see Configure query queue properties.

 Examples